 - Do not add too much water as we do not want a runny chutney.
 It has to be thick and smooth.
 Taste the chutney and add more salt & chili if required.

 - Prepare veggies – Pour 1 ½ cups water in a pressure cooker or pot.
 Place a rack and keep the potatoes over the rack.
 Pressure cook for 2 whistles or in the instant pot for 10 mins.
 When the pressure drops, open the lid.
 Cool, peel and slice the potatoes.

 - If you want to use beetroot, pressure cook the same way or in a pot.

 - Slice the remaining veggies – cucumber, onions, tomatoes & bell peppers.

 - Butter each slice of bread on both the sides.
 Spread the green chutney as needed.

 - Place them in a hand held or electric griller and grill the sandwiches until golden.
-You can also grill them on a grill pan until golden & crisp.
+You can also grill them on a grill pan, pressing down with a spatula until golden & crisp.

-- Cut bombay veg grilled sandwich to halves and serve.
+- Slice the veg grilled sandwich to halves and serve.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 NUTRITION INFO (estimation only)

 © Swasthi’s Recipes